bsadd-jpan/youtube-channel-blocker/README.md

 ### Notes ⚠️

-- The maximum theoretical number of channels that can be hidden is about 10,000. 🧮
+- The maximum theoretical number of channels that can be hidden is 10,000. 🧮
 - Most issues can be fixed by refreshing the browser 🔧
 - Immediate hiding is difficult; thumbnails may briefly appear 🙈
 - Like the official version, the block list may disappear suddenly; regular backups are recommended 💾